TheJacksonLaboratory/IntroToHPC/facilities_statement.md

 A development server based on the HP Proliant DL Series platform is also available with 48 cores at 1.87GHz and 2,048 GB (2 TB) RAM.

 Working storage (Tier 0) on Helix is provided by a Data Direct Networks Gridscalar GS7k GPFS storage appliance with 522 TB usable storage capacity.
 The primary storage (Tier 1) on Helix is provided 27 Dell EMC Isilon scale-out NAS nodes combined for a total of 2.7 PB raw storage capacity.
+A new storage array (Tier 2) has been brought online as of Q1 2018 adding approximately 2 PB of new non-computable capacity.

 ## Archival Storage: